greatxue/coding_language/cpp_tut/16_cpp_set.md

 | −2   | 110  |
 | −1   | 111  |

+The binary two's complement system is the standard way for computers to **represent signed integers**, allowing for the same arithmetic operations to be used for both positive and negative numbers.
+The main advantage of two's complement is that it **simplifies the arithmetic logic in hardware**, as subtraction can be performed through the addition of two's complements, and **overflow** is handled naturally.
+Moreover, two's complement representation supports **a symmetrical range of values** and **simplifies the representation and computation of negative numbers**.

 Here are two examples of bitwise operation:

 ```cpp
 int a = 5;
 int b = 10;
 cout << (a&&b) << ' ' << (a&b) << endl;

 // 1 0
 ```